tourloua/Connect-4/readme (2).txt

 pip install readchar

-symbol takes a while to change between turns, but this doesn't change game logic
+symbol will only change between turns if you move the character left or right.
+Very elusive bug, does not change gameplay, so I left it in.

+Game is case sensitive btw